nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 # Requirements

 The self-service Web portal expects a logo at `/nuxeo/img/user-registration-logo.png`.
 See [my-app.html](nuxeo-labs-user-registration-web/src/my-app.html) for CSS details.
+Note that the Studio template contains a default logo that you can override.

 # Build